Skip to the main content

 Government-employed economists tend to work in specialized areas in federal, provincial, and municipal governments.
 They often work in treasury and finance departments.
 In general, they:

-• Perform cost-benefit analyses to determine how to spend tax dollars to maximize taxpayer benefits (especially for capital projects)
+• Perform cost-benefit analyses to determine how to spend tax dollars to maximize taxpayer benefits (especially for capital projects) and to determine merits of new regulations and regulatory decisions

 • Study employment, inflation, tax policy, tariff, and trade policies, specific industries, and energy and environmental policies